shinhyogeun/eslint-plugin-re-export-sort/README.md

 # eslint-plugin-re-export-sort

-💫 Plugin for sorting re-export 💫 <br/>
+💫 Plugin for sorting re-export. **This plugin only apply to re-export.** 💫 <br/>
-⚠️ This plugin does not apply to export statements that are not re-export. ⚠️ <br/>
-⚠️ Also, plugin does not sort export specifiers in re-export statements. ⚠️
+⚠️ plugin does not sort export specifiers in re-export statements. ⚠️

 ## Example